- By Industry

 Through the designation of trusted agents, our software enables you to use your normal methods for patching, updating, and installing software without having to explicitly look at or manage a whitelist.
 This trusted agent feature allows organizations to efficiently keep all authorized applications on endpoints updated and patched without requiring any additional intervention by the end user or IT.

 Prevent Unauthorized Changes to Applications & Executables

-This agents block any attempts at unauthorized additions, deletions or modifications and log both authorized changes and unauthorized attempts.
+These agents block any attempts at unauthorized additions, deletions, or modifications and log both authorized changes and unauthorized attempts.